Infinite circle packings on surfaces with conical singularities: Introduction

 \subsection{Acknowledgements}

-We thank the organizers of the 2021 workshop on The Geometry of Circle Packings in the Thematic Program on Geometric Constraint Systems, Framework Rigidity, and Distance Geometry at the Fields Institute.
-L. Ruffoni acknowledges support by the AMS and the Simons Foundation.
+We thank the organizers of the 2021 workshop on The Geometry of Circle Packings in the Thematic Program on Geometric Constraint Systems, Framework Rigidity, and Distance Geometry at the Fields Institute, as well as the referees for their careful reading and helpful comments.
+L. Ruffoni acknowledges partial support by the AMS, the Simons Foundation, and the INDAM-GNSAGA.